Kristina01111000/Drws_site/README.md

 - figure out why php is not working on syrnatheal site
 - syr site locks out when the security plugin is on still
 - audio message for email again

+8/7
+Check that stripe is connected, check on monday to see if the connection stuff worked, email him about it on monday Finish the health history form, check that stripe works Check  https://fourelementdoctor.com/dr-w-on-podcasts/  for paragraph for leading your own way Send for part 2 on monday at 10:30
+Deactivate all the plugins on saturday to see if the php will be fixed Look at https://growingholistically.com/self-renewal-system/ add more white space to the edges of the picture, make the black line thinner, like 50% thinner https://growingholistically.com/podcasts-with-dr-w/ add more padding , add the dots between each one Look into if the copy for leading our own way, make a section for it on the podcast page Drive folder is empty, get copy from podcast site?, email diane if i find it https://syracusenaturalhealing.com/podcasts-with-dr-w/ see if i can change the color of the link to podcast in the sidebar to purple or something different to make it stand out more, also make it bigger